caoyongji/testnet/docs/design/transaction_types.md

 It needs to be signed by both participants in the channel.
 It takes money from both participant's accounts to put into the channel.
 Channels can only hold AE tokens.
 There is a record of recently closed channels.
 You can't reuse an id from a recently closed channel.
+You can reuse an id from a channel closed not recently, i.e. modified at most `channel_closed_time` - as per governance - blocks ago.
 The channel loses a little money every block.
 This is to stop attackers from making lots of channels to spam the network.

 # grow_channel